Sheriff to announce what killed California family on hike

 One early theory that has not been ruled out is whether high levels of toxic algae detected in the Merced River played a role.
 Investigators have results from water samples taken in the area but were still waiting for other test results to help determine if the levels were high enough to kill them.

-The deaths led the Bureau of Land Management to close campgrounds and recreation areas along 28 miles (45 kilometers) of the river, between the towns of Briceburg and Bagby, when water samples downstream from where the family died showed high levels of toxic algae.
+The deaths led the Bureau of Land Management to close campgrounds and recreation areas along 28 miles of the river, between the towns of Briceburg and Bagby, when water samples downstream from where the family died showed high levels of toxic algae.